apocaliss92/scrypted-advanced-notifier/README.md

 ## What's next
 * Add boundary box on detected object (really struggling :D)
 * Add more test suits to emulate a detection on specific conditions
-* Setup a timeframe where all the notifications are kept and release as a GIF at the end (I saw a comment from an user on discord and I found it a great idea!)
- * ...